 – The Fall (see how I cleverly squeezed my new book into the middle of the list without you knowing.
 The Fall involves a literal escape from a very dangerous man in an apartment building, but it’s also an escape into the world of Sam Garner, a kid in trouble at school and with his mum, who’s trying to connect with his father for the first time in his life.)

 – Icebreaker by Lian Tanner.
 (This tightly plotted, beautifully characterised adventure story totally immerses you in the rusted, icy, mechanical world of Petrel, who lives aboard an icebreaker in the Arctic. )

 – Where the Wild Things Are – Maurice Sendak (the ultimate ‘escape’ book, for kids and adults)

-3) Change the World Join my 2017 Room to Read World Change Challenge (details up soon but check out my World Change page in the meantime to watch the video) and help me and a host of other Australian authors change the world by educating children in the developing world.
-We have, so far, in partnership with Australian school students, raised over $100,000 to buy books, build libraries and educate girls in ten of the world's poorest countries.
+3) Change the World Join my 2017 Room to Read World Change Challenge (the theme this year is ‘Get Active For Education’) and help me and a host of other Australian authors change the world by educating children in the developing world.
+We have, so far, in partnership with Australian school students, raised over $100,000 to buy books, build libraries and educate girls in ten of the world’s poorest countries.